QUICK ANSWER

 | 50-question timed set | Midweek repair test | Still shorter than Pearson VUE |

-One is useful.
+One final full test is useful.
 Two can be too much unless your schedule and energy are strong.

 The best timing is three or four days before the real exam.
 That gives you time to repair a weak area without turning the final night into a panic session.